Advertiser Disclosure

 Earn As High As 300,000 points.
 Find Out Your Offer.

-United Airlines is planning to block some middle seats in the economy cabin on its new Airbus A321XLR aircraft.
+United Airlines will block some middle seats in Economy Plus on its new Airbus A321XLR aircraft.
 The move isn’t intended to increase passenger comfort (though it might).
-Instead, the hopes to reduce the number of flight attendants it needs to staff on these aircraft.
+Instead, it hopes to reduce the number of flight attendants needed to staff these aircraft.

 Here’s everything you need to know.